James Freeman (clergyman): Ordination and independent congregation

 Following the adoption of his prayer book, Freeman was still not ordained.
 The congregation decided against approaching the Church of England to perform such an ordination due in part to its requirement that ordinands swear loyalty to the king.
 As the congregation also desired to remain episcopal, a Presbyterian ordination was rejected.
 Freeman applied for ordination in the Episcopal Church in 1786.
 He was rejected by Bishops Samuel Seabury and Samuel Provoost after Freeman refused to assent to the Episcopalians' own prayer book and its Trinitarian theology.
 With this rejection, the congregation decided to ordain Freeman themselves.
 The ordination was performed in November 1787, with the senior church warden performing the laying on of hands.
 With this and their prayer book, King's Chapel became the first Unitarian church in the United States.

 Samuel J. May wrote that Freeman was isolated during his early ministry through his exclusion from the Episcopal Church and poor integration with nearby Congregationalist ministers who were "embarrassed" by Freeman's use of a prayer book and liturgies.
-However, May recalled that Freeman enjoyed a "cordial friendship" with Joseph Eckley, the latter of whom's congregation at Old South Meeting House temporarily displaced to King's Chapel during renovations in 1807 or 1808.
+However, May recalled that Freeman enjoyed a "cordial friendship" with Joseph Eckley, the latter of whose congregation at Old South Meeting House temporarily displaced to King's Chapel during renovations in 1807 or 1808.
 Freeman retired from ministry at King's Chapel in 1826.
 King's Chapel continues to worship according to a revised version of Freeman's prayer book, presently in its ninth edition first published in 1986.